jundalisay/spblist/content/en/material/principles/part-2/chapter-01.md

 - Weak Force
 - Strong Force

-{{< img src="/graphics/physics/layers.jpg" alt="The 5 Layers" cap="The Spacetime Layer holds the Physical Universe which is made up of Electromagnetism, Weak Force, and Strong Force" >}}
+{{< img src="/graphics/physics/layers.jpg" alt="The 5 Layers" cap="The spatial layer holds the Physical Universe which is made up of Electromagnetism, Weak Force, and Strong Force" >}}

 This layer gives the properties of size, space, timespan, and age of the universe and everything in it.